Dealing with Online Harassment

 Some social media platforms offer the ability to delete (or hide) comments posted on your content.
 All platforms give you the option to report and block other users.

-• If you hide a post, the original poster and their friends can still see and respond to it; they won't be notified that it's been hidden
+If you hide a post, the original poster and their friends can still see and respond to it; they won't be notified that it has been hidden.
+Deleting posts removes them completely from Facebook - you can also ban users on pages from posting again.

-On Twitter you can't remove other people's comments but you can report tweets.
+On X you can't remove other people's comments but you can report tweets.

 You can decide levels of access to your account - it can be Open (anyone can view and follow your account) or Protected (people have to be approved by you to follow your account, and your tweets can't be retweeted).
 You can also Mute or Block other people's accounts.
 If you Mute an account, you won't see their comments, but they can still see your posts.
 If you Block an account, you can't see their posts and they can't see yours (but note that if your account is open, they will be able to see your posts if they're not logged in).